Effect of interparticle fields and radiation reaction on beam dynamics: Introduction

-A charged particle, for definiteness of charge $e$ and mass $m$, emits electromagnetic radiation when accelerated, implying by energy and momentum conservation that the Lorentz equation should be modified.
-Here `particle' refers to an electron $e<0$ or positron $e>0$ without distinction, and units $\hbar=c=1$ are used throughout.
-Incorporating a point particle's self-field, which diverges on the world line, to create a self-consistent equation of motion is known as the radiation-reaction (RR) problem.
-In classical electrodynamics, the RR problem is tackled by solving the coupled Lorentz-Maxwell equations for a small charged sphere.
-In the limit of a point particle, this leads to the Lorentz-Abraham-Dirac (LAD) equation of motion~\cite{dirac1938} which, however, permits unphysical, self-accelerating solutions.
-This can be resolved with perturbation, by which one obtains the Landau-Lifshitz (LL) equation~\cite{landau-lifshitzRR, spohn2000}.
-Equations of the LAD and LL type are often solved in an external field, such as a plane wave~\cite{dipiazza2008}, constant magnetic field~\cite{sokolov1986}, and Coulomb potential~\cite{Rajeev2008}.
-Yet the generalization to many particles is non-trivial.
+A point particle of charge $e$ and mass $m$, where $e=-|e|$ for an electron, emits electromagnetic radiation when accelerated.
+Yet the Lorentz equation, featuring only the external electromagnetic accelerating force, neglects this emission when describing the trajectory, apparently violating energy-momentum conservation.
+The radiation reaction (RR) problem then refers to how one should incorporate the particle's self-field, which diverges on the world line, to create a self-consistent equation of motion.
+Typically, the divergent part of the self-field is removed by mass renormalization, by which one derives the Lorentz-Abraham-Dirac (LAD) equation~\cite{dirac1938, abraham1905, teitelboim1970, hamilton1971, rohrlich1964, rohrlich2007, barut1980}.
+However, the LAD equation permits unphysical ``runaway'' solutions~\cite{rohrlich2001}.
+This problem can be resolved by a perturbative expansion of the self-force by which one obtains the Landau-Lifshitz (LL) equation~\cite{landaulifshitz_vol2}.